SirPepe/ornament/Readme.md

 ```

 Ornament aims to make the most tedious bits of building vanilla web components
-(attribute handling and reactions to attribute handling) easy.
-This makes your
+(attribute handling and reactions to attribute handling) easy by adding some
-custom architecture or framework easy to build on top of Ornament.
+primitives that really *should* be part of the standard, but aren't.

 ## Guide